 Upon connecting a patient to mechanical ventilation, it is essential to frequently reassess its effects on the patient, especially the alveoli.
-This assessment is by examining the plateau pressure and driving pressure.
+This assessment is done by examining the plateau pressure and driving pressure.
 The plateau pressure is the pressure applied to small airways and alveoli.
-The plateau pressure should be under 30, to prevent volume trauma, which is an injury to the lung secondary to overdistension of the alveoli.
+The plateau pressure should be under 30 to prevent volume trauma, which is an injury to the lung secondary to overdistension of the alveoli.
 To obtain the plateau pressure, one must perform an inspiratory pause.
 Most ventilators have a button to calculate it.
-The driving pressure is the ratio of the tidal volume to the compliance of the lung, providing an approximation of the "functional" amount of lung that hasn't been de-recruited or shunted.
+The driving pressure is the ratio of the tidal volume to the lung's compliance, providing an approximation of the "functional" amount of lung that hasn't been de-recruited or shunted.
 The driving pressure can be calculated simply by subtracting the amount of PEEP from the plateau pressure.
 The driving pressure should remain below 14.
 If plateau and driving pressures start to exceed these limits, then decrease TV to 4ml/kg.
-Respiratory rate can be increased to compensate for the decrease in minute ventilation, though permissive hypercapnia might be necessary.
+The respiratory rate can be increased to compensate for the decrease in minute ventilation, though permissive hypercapnia might be necessary.
 Permissive hypercapnia is a "ventilation strategy to allow for an unphysiologically high partial pressure of carbon dioxide (PCO) to permit lung-protective ventilation with low tidal volumes."
 Recruitment maneuvers have been found to increase mortality in moderate to severe ARDS and should not be routinely used.

 The ventilator waveform requires careful assessment.
 If the waveform does not reach zero by the beginning of the new breath, then the RR must be decreased, or else hyperinflation and auto-PEEP will rise.
 If an obstructive patient suddenly desaturates or drops their blood pressure, they should be disconnected from the vent to allow for a full exhalation with a clinician pushing on their chest to facilitate exhalation.
 After this, a full work-up specifically ruling out pneumothorax due to volume trauma should be undertaken.
 If plateau pressures are chronically high, then pneumothorax must also be ruled out.